All images copyright Sue Kalab

 From 1995.
 Bunbury, by the bush and beach in south-western Australia.
 The Indian Ocean, black swans on the Leschenault Estuary, shorebirds coming from the Arctic Circle, the dolphins of Koombana Bay, ancient Tuarts that characterize the coastal landscape, the 130 million year old Basalt Rocks on our beachfront, the nearby Jarrah forest and the myriad species of bird-life that visit my studio garden – all inspire.

 My art links to environmental causes.
 Since the early 1980s I have been an advocate and activist for Nature.
 Through playing a part in community-based conservation, I know that many people work to preserve our remnant flora and fauna.
+Some involvements:

 * "Karrak Story", a painting for a nature conservation exhibition about logging of our ancient forests in SW Australia.
 This destroys the food source and habitat to the endangered Forest Red-tailed Black Cockatoos, taking them closer to the edge of extinction.
 Karrak is the Nyungar word for these birds.